• Posted on 18 Feb 2025

 The PACSAN project is aimed at identifying opportunities for mutual benefit between Australia and China, through a suite of sustainable measures that will improve outcomes in the food system within the planetary boundaries of climate change and the phosphorus cycle.

 The aim of the network is to identify opportunities for mutual benefit for Australia and China in addressing these planetary boundaries.
-Network members identified five priorities that are fruitful to increase collaboration:

-For other sectors like energy and transport we have transition road maps for achieving net zero targets, but for the food and agriculture sector there's little discussion or direction.
-The PACSAN initiative seeks to contribute to the national dialogue in Australia and China on how the food system can contribute to net zero and to phosphorous security.
-While ensuring sustainable jobs, productive value chains, and improved land management.
+The PACSAN initiative seeks to contribute to the national dialogue in Australia and China on how the food system can contribute to net zero and to phosphorus security, while ensuring sustainable jobs, productive value chains and improved land management.

-Join the network at PACSAN.online and contribute to the ongoing conversation of innovative ideas, priorities, and new partnerships to tackle these challenges.
+Join the network at PACSAN.online and contribute to the ongoing conversation of innovative ideas, priorities and new partnerships to tackle these challenges.

 more information